 The Florida Keys are a perfect stop on any Florida roadtrip.
 The combination of fresh seafood places, scenic views, and fishing make it a perfect vacation destination.
 I grew up in Miami and traveled to the Keys countless times.
+It was great to be able to travel locally on the weekends and get away from the big city.
 My parents still have a second home there, and due to this, I’m quite familiar with the local spots.
 In fact, our family has eaten at many places in Key Largo, Islamorada, Marathon,

 Key Largo Restaurants

 Key Largo has some great seafood places!
 It is hard to go wrong when you are eating fresh fish in the Florida Keys.
 Many of the local Key Largo restaurants have fishermen deliver seafood daily, which makes this as fresh as you can get.
 Please note that eating a fresh catch is not cheap.
 If you want quality and freshness, you will pay about $20 a plate.
 The best restaurants in Key Largo will always have multiple options of whatever the fresh catch of the day is, and usually at market price.

 Regardless of the location you choose, I advise that you check Google or Yelp for the operating hours because they are not open at all hours of the day.
 Whether you are on a couples trip or visiting Key Largo with kids, these are some great Key Largo restaurant ideas.

 The Lazy Lobster is one of the restaurants owned by the Lazy Days restaurant group (they have a restaurant in Marathon and Islamorada), and all 3 of their restaurants are excellent!
 Their menu is extensive and they have a wide range of options (seafood, pasta, burgers and many other entrees).
 My usuals are the fresh catch sandwich, or the yellowtail or lobster sandwich.
 Their key lime pie is also very nice if you don’t like it very tart.